kaesonho/react-i13n-testci/README.md

 ```

 * `component` - the component to be rendered, we could either pass a string of native tag or React Component
-* `model` - the model data object or a dynamic function returns the data object
+* `i13nModel` - the i13nModel data object or a dynamic function returns the data object
 * `isLeafNode` - define if it's a leaf node or not, we will fire `created` event for every node when it's created, `isLeafNode` will help us to know if we want to do the action. e.g, we might only want to send out beacons to record for the links.
 * `bindClickEvent` - define if want to bind a click handler or not
 * `follow` - define if click handler need to redirect users to destination after sending beacon or not.
 You could set `follow=false` and the handler would send out beacon but will not redirect users.